MOST BEAUTIFUL PLACES IN IRELAND TO VISIT

 They’ll happily refund you your money if the Dolphin isn’t spotted.

 Put another way, they don’t force Fungie to do anything he doesn’t want to do.
 This town will etch itself onto your mind, and into your heart!
 As a final fact of note, parts of the latest Star Wars film were shot on Skellig Michael, a stunning Island, moments outside of the harbor by boat.

 By Gemma from Two Scots Abroad

-Spend a few days in the city then depart Dublin for this Ireland’s Ancient East itinerary, jam packed full of food, drinks and stories.
-Starting at Killashee Hotel, once home to a boys school, stroll the 280 acres of beautiful garden taking in the fresh air.
+Spend a few days in the city then depart Dublin for this Ireland’s Ancient East itinerary, jam-packed full of food, drinks, and stories.
+Starting at Killashee Hotel, once home to a boys school, stroll the 280 acres of the beautiful garden taking in the fresh air.

 Stop off at Smithwicks for a tour of the distillery and a sip of fresh beer.

 It’s not a long way to Tipperary from here, relax at the Georgian Hotel Minella, dine in Cashel, and listen to the locals, they have a story, or two, to tell.

 Have you added Ireland to your bucket list?
 Which of these places are you going to visit?